simonw/sqlite-utils/docs/cli-reference.rst

                                 foreign key
-      --ignore                  If table already exists, do nothing --replace                 If table already exists, replace it --load-extension TEXT     Path to SQLite extension, with optional :entrypoint -h, --help                Show this message and exit.
+      --ignore                  If table already exists, do nothing --replace                 If table already exists, replace it --transform               If table already exists, try to transform the schema --load-extension TEXT     Path to SQLite extension, with optional :entrypoint -h, --help                Show this message and exit.